chipxsd/stream-based-sync/stream-based-sync.md

 ## 8. Possible Optimizations

-Most drawbacks of the stream based synchronization are related to clients doing too much work.
+Most drawbacks of the stream-based synchronization are related to clients doing too much work.
 Partial-sync, which I mentioned as a solution to this nuisance, is not easy to implement.
 In most cases, it's an application specific problem, there's no generic approach to solve all cases.